MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentdownload-event.md

 Type: [Boolean](methods-auto/boolean/boolean-data-type.md)

-Specifies whether the extension handled the generated articat successfully.
-The document will not be download to the client if the application code handles the artifact and set the *Success* parameter to true.
+Specifies whether the extension handled the generated artifact successfully.
+The document will not be downloaded to the client if the application code handles the artifact and sets the *Success* parameter to true.

 ## <a name="reportpayload"></a>Report payload